 The federal estate tax laws provide a right of the decedent's personal representative to collect a portion of the decedent's federal estate tax from the recipients of certain property that is included in the decedent's gross estate.
 See e.g., §§ 2206 to 2207B of the Internal Revenue Code.
 Those provisions are not apportionment statutes; rather, they empower the personal representative to collect a portion of the estate tax that is attributable to the property that was included in the decedent's gross estate.
-Those provisions can be overriden by the decedent's directions either in a will, or in the case of several of the provisions, in a revocable trust instrument.
+Those provisions can be overridden by the decedent's directions either in a will, or in the case of several of the provisions, in a revocable trust instrument.
 The Act does not track those provisions in that the Act allows the revocable trust instrument to control only if the will does not make a conflicting direction, and the Act permits other instruments to control in limited circumstances.
 These provisions in the Act do not conflict with federal law since the federal law only empowers the personal representative to collect the mandated amounts; it does not direct how the collected amounts are to be used by the personal representative.

 The Act does not permit a direction for allocation of estate taxes, or for the insulation from an allocation, that is made by anyone other than the decedent to override the allocation provisions of the Act.
-For example, if X created a QTIP trust for Y, the value of the trust assets will be included in Y's gross estate for estate tax purposes on Y's estate.
-The instrument that X executed to create the QTIP trust might provide that the trust is not to bear any of the estate taxes imposed at Y's estate.
-The Act does not honor that direction, and provides that only Y can direct that the QTIP trust will not bear any portion of Y's estate taxes.
+For example, if X created a QTIP trust for Y, the value of the trust assets will be included in Y's gross estate for federal estate tax purposes on Y's death.
+If the instrument that X executed to create the QTIP trust were to provide that the trust is not to bear any of the estate taxes imposed at Y's estate, the Act does not honor that direction; Under the Act, only Y can direct that the QTIP trust will not bear any portion of Y's estate taxes.
 In this regard, it is noteworthy that the right granted to a decedent's estate by § 2207A of the Internal Revenue Code to collect a share of the federal estate tax from a QTIP that is included in the decedent's gross estate can be waived only by direction of the decedent in a will or revocable trust instrument.
 The view of the Committee is that Y is in the best position to determine the optimum allocation of Y's estate taxes among the various assets that comprise Y's gross estate.
 If Y fails to make an allocation, the default provisions of the Act are more likely to reflect Y's intentions than would a direction of a third person.
-There is a stronger case for allowing the donee of a power of attorney from the decedent to make a valid direction as to the application of the property subject to that power to the payment of estate taxes; but, even there, the view was taken that the default provisions of the statute were more likely to represent the decedent's wishes than would a third person's direction.]
+There is a stronger case for allowing the holder of a power of attorney from the decedent to make a valid direction as to the application of the property subject to that power to the payment of estate taxes; but, even there, the view was taken that the default provisions of the statute were more likely to represent the decedent's wishes than would a third person's direction.]

-(d) A direction for apportionment, whether in a decedent's will, revocable trust, or other instrument, does not apply to increase the amount of tax apportioned to an interest in property over which the decedent had no power to amend or revoke immediately before the decedent's death.
+(d) A direction for apportionment cannot increase the amount of estate tax apportioned to a property interest that the decedent had no power to alter immediately before the decedent's death.